 Long-term success doesn’t always mean turning your gaze toward exotic growth zones like Somalia and Nigeria.
 There are opportunities nearby as well.
 Whatever the scope of your real estate ambitions, the important bit is that you stay in for the long haul, keep yourself informed, and see the forest for the trees.
 Do that, and you may well find yourself the owner of beautiful Mogadishu beach hut.
 Fe Sehetak!

-For further industry insight please follow the links below.
+For further industry insight and knowledge, please click the links below.